 - How you’ll be evaluating their progress (whether it’s worksheets handed in at the end of class, weekly quizzes to ensure they’ve been learning at home, etc.).

 - What positive results you expect from flipping your classroom (increased target language communication, more time to guide their progress, etc.).

 Once you’ve answered any questions and you believe they have a good grasp of the new system, don’t dive in headfirst.
 Start by flipping one class—maybe at the end of your week—then a couple more the next week, until students adapt their learning styles and schedules to the flipped classroom.

-Another key to success, as demonstrated by a group of educators in Florida, is teaching students to take productive notes so that they’re equipped to get the most out of at-home learning.
+Another key to success is teaching students to take productive notes so that they’re equipped to get the most out of at-home learning.

 Parents can also be skeptical of the flipped classroom and may have a knee-jerk opposition to the idea of their kids watching videos as homework.
 You’ll want to send an email/letter to parents or even record a video discussing the flipped classroom and why you’re choosing to use it, touching on all the points you explained to students.

 2. A Vehicle for At-home Lessons

 The classic way to flip a classroom is to record lessons on fundamental concepts—whether it’s a new irregular verb, the major themes of a novel in the target language, or the rules of using a particular accent—using video.
 But don’t assume that a video camera or laptop webcam is all you need for this.
 Other useful tools include:

 - An online video channel where your students can access your videos.
 Here’s a teacher’s guide to setting up a YouTube channel for a classroom.